/r/whatsthisbug

 Can I submit a dead bug for ID?
 Yes, but please bear in mind it’s always easier to ID living specimens.
 While we realize that extermination is sometimes necessary, comments promoting gratuitous violence against arthropods, or causing unnecessary suffering, (“kill it with fire” etc) will be removed.
 Linking to subs that explicitly promote hatred is not allowed.

-Refrain from posting bites unless you saw the bug biting the person.
+DO NOT post pictures of bites or stings.
+Post pictures of the bug only.
 We CANNOT diagnose injuries or identify insects/spiders that allegedly caused bites.
 Seek medical advice before our advice if you didn't see a bug biting you.

 If your submission does not appear in the "NEW" bucket, message the mods to check the spam filter.